You’re impatient to become a better writer.

 George Bernard Shaw famously wrote that “all progress depends on the unreasonable man” and the writer in a Troublemaker hat should certainly be unreasonable.

 So you should have unreasonable ambitions for your reader.
 Make unreasonable demands on their time and commitment.
-Program them to expect unreasonable levels of success.
+Program them to expect unreasonable levels of success, and grab their attention.
+These traits will lead you to wonderful opportunities such as making money from blogging.

 And use every method at your disposal to provoke unrest.